Graduate assistantships provide

 Studies.
 Other hiring criteria may be determined by the department or office

 responsible for the assistantship.

 - Final semester of enrollment before degree completion: only the number of graduate credit hours needed to complete the degree requirements.
 This waiver is for only one semester.
 Requests for exemptions are evaluated on a case-by-case basis by the Dean of Graduate Studies.

-Applications for assistantships must be made drectly to the department in which the applicant desires to student.
-Interested students should contact individual departments for assistatship availability, application requirements and application deadlines.
+Applications for assistantships must be made directly to the department in which the applicant desires to student.
+Interested students should contact individual departments for assistantship availability, application requirements and application deadlines.